The Kings of Ailech

 The Princely Line of the Northern Cenél Eógain

-The Cenél Fearadhaigh (also spelled Cenél Feradaig) were a royal sub‑branch of the Cenél Eógain, descended from:
+The Cenél Fearadhaigh (also spelt Cenél Feradaig) were a royal sub‑branch of the Cenél Eógain, descended from:

 Feradach → Fiachnae → Suibne Menn (High King of Ireland)